Why It Exists

 Cons of Kafka Streams

-- Tied to Kafka (input and output must be Kafka topics)
+- Locked to Kafka for both input and output

 - JVM only (Java/Kotlin/Scala)